luisespino/Coronavirus_2020_11/2020-11/README.md

 The data and graphs shown in the following report are generated in the file: [201602959.py](https://github.com/LuisEspino/CoronavirusML/blob/main/2020-11/src/201602959.py)

 API: https://covidtracking.com/data/api

-*All data and graphics were generated on November 15, 2020, to obtain real data it is necessary to execute the file specified above.*

 ## Abstract
 COVID-19 is the most recently discovered infectious disease caused by the coronavirus.
 Both this new virus and the disease it causes were unknown before the outbreak broke out in Wuhan, China, in December 2019.
 Currently COVID-19 is a pandemic that affects many countries around the world.